safa-diyarbakrli/Game_character_training_using_DQN/README.md

-# Autonomous Dungeon Navigation using Deep Q-Networks (DQN)
+# Deep Q-Network with Prioritized Experience Replay and Curriculum Learning for Dynamic Dungeon Navigation

 ## Project Overview